LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Problem Statement and Neural Networks

-wherein $(x^{(i)},y^{(i)})_{i=1}^m$ are training data, $\calJ(\cdot,\cdot)$ is the training objective, e.g., the mean squared error or the cross-entropy loss.
-It is, however, an NP-hard problem to find constraints $\theta\in \Theta(Q,R)$ that characterize all $(Q,R)$-Lipschitz NNs and conventional characterizations by NNs with norm constraints are conservative.
-This motivates us to derive LMI constraints that hold for a large subset of $(Q,R)$-Lipschitz NNs. \begin{problem} Given some matrices $Q\in\bbS_{++}^{c_l}$ and $R\in\bbS_{++}^{c_0}$, find a set of LMIs $\theta\in\Theta(Q,R)$ such that for all NNs that satisfy $\theta\in\Theta(Q,R)$ the generalized Lipschitz inequality \eqref{eq:lipschitz} holds. \end{problem}
+It is, however, an NP-hard problem to find constraints $\theta\in \Theta(Q,R)$ that characterize all $(Q,R)$-Lipschitz NNs, and conventional characterizations by NNs with norm constraints are conservative.
+This motivates us to derive LMI constraints that hold for a large subset of $(Q,R)$-Lipschitz NNs. \begin{problem} Given some matrices $Q\in\bbS_{++}^{c_l}$ and $R\in\bbS_{++}^{c_0}$, identify a subset of the parameter set $\Theta(Q,R)$, described by LMIs, such that for all $\NN_\theta$ with weights satisfying these LMIs, the generalized Lipschitz inequality \eqref{eq:lipschitz} holds. \end{problem}

-To avoid projections or barrier functions to solve such a constrained optimization problem \eqref{eq:opt_con} as utilized in \cite{pauli2021training,pauli2022neural}, we instead use a direct parameterization $\phi\mapsto\theta$.
+To avoid projections or barrier functions to solve such a constrained optimization problem \eqref{eq:opt_con} as utilized in \citep{pauli2021training,pauli2022neural}, we instead use a direct parameterization $\phi\mapsto\theta$.
 This means that we parameterize $\theta$ in such a way that the underlying LMI constraints are satisfied by design.
 We can then train the Lipschitz-bounded NN by solving an unconstrained optimization problem

 using common first-order optimizers.
-In doing so, we optimize over the unconstrained variables $\phi\in\bbR^N$, while the parameterization ensures that the NN satisfies the LMI constraints $\theta\in\Theta(Q,R)$, which in turn imply \eqref{eq:lipschitz}.
+In doing so, we optimize over the unconstrained variables $\phi\in\bbR^N$, while the parameterization ensures that the NN satisfies the LMI constraints, which in turn imply \eqref{eq:lipschitz}.
 This leads us to Problem \ref{problem1} of finding a direct parameterization $\phi\mapsto\theta$.